jekil/awesome-hacking/_pages/index.rst

 - `ConDroid <https://github.com/JulianSchuette/ConDroid>`_ - Symbolic/concolic execution of Android apps.
 - `DroidLegacy <https://bitbucket.org/srl/droidlegacy>`_ - Static analysis scripts.
 - `Floss <https://github.com/fireeye/flare-floss>`_ - FireEye Labs Obfuscated String Solver.
 Automatically extract obfuscated strings from malware.
+- `FSquaDRA <https://github.com/zyrikby/FSquaDRA>`_ - Fast detection of repackaged Android applications based on the comparison of resource files included into the package.
 - `Inspeckage <https://github.com/ac-pm/Inspeckage>`_ - Android Package Inspector - dynamic analysis with api hooks, start unexported activities and more.
 - `Maldrolyzer <https://github.com/maldroid/maldrolyzer>`_ - Simple framework to extract "actionable" data from Android malware (C&Cs, phone numbers, etc).
 - `Peepdf <http://eternal-todo.com/tools/peepdf-pdf-analysis-tool>`_ - A Python tool to explore PDF files in order to find out if the file can be harmful or not.
 The aim of this tool is to provide all the necessary components that a security researcher could need in a PDF analysis without using 3 or 4 tools to make all the tasks.